How to be happy at work (under 10 minutes)

 Wrapping it up, you know how to be happy at work because:

-If you use these two hacks for one week, investing a maximum of 10 minutes a day, you will notice a massive increase in how happy you feel and in how much you can let your positive flow motivate your team and make them happier to have you as their leader, two effects that are likely to last even for months.
+If you use these two hacks for one week, investing a maximum of 10 minutes a day, you will notice a massive increase in how happy you feel and in how much you can let your positive flow motivate your team and make them happier to have you as their leader, two effects that are likely to last even for months and that are likely to impact team behaviours in uncertainty as well.